AmandaFernandes0701/Artefact-monorepo/README.md

-# Artefact Project - Task Management Application
+# Task Management Application - Technical Challenge for Artefact

 ## Table of Contents